-ADE's Reading Initiative for Student Excellence (R.I.S.E) has been aligned with the RTI Arkansas literacy supports and is being leveraged to support RTI Arkansas in targeted SSIP LEAs.
+Ongoing efforts to align RTI Arkansas literacy supports with the ADE's Reading Initiative for Student Excellence (R.I.S.E) have been increased to support RTI Arkansas in targeted SSIP LEAs.
 R.I.S.E. establishes a culture of reading, promotes collaboration with community partners and institutions of higher education, and provides professional development for teachers on the science of reading.

-In January of 2017, Arkansas launched the R.I.S.E. initiative with three main goals: 1) sharpening the focus and strengthening instruction; 2) creating community collaboration; and 3) building a culture of reading.
-To address the first goal, the R.I.S.E Academies model was created to provide specialized training in the science of reading, improve overall reading instruction in the classroom, and give support for implementation at the local level.
-Using Language Essentials for Teachers of Reading and Spelling (LETRS as the foundational basis, over eighty Arkansas literacy specialists received LETRS certification to serve as trainers for the R.I.S.E.
+The ADE has continued to support the R.I.S.E. initiative with three main goals: 1) sharpening the focus and strengthening instruction; 2) creating community collaboration; and 3) building a culture of reading.
+To address these goals, the R.I.S.E Academies model was created to provide specialized training in the science of reading, improve overall reading instruction in the classroom, and give support for implementation at the local level.
+Using Language Essentials for Teachers of Reading and Spelling (LETRS as the foundational basis, over eighty Arkansas literacy specialists received LETRS certification to serve as trainers for R.I.S.E.

 R.I.S.E.
 Academy trainers also provided coaching support and reinforcement for implementation.
 The first cohort of R.I.S.E.
-Academies was held in the summer of 2017 and consisted of six face-to-face training days and online support for nearly one thousand K-2teachers and administrators.
-As part of the training, teachers were exposed to screening and assessment tools to assist with early identification of struggling students as well as instructional strategies to use in the classroom that emphasize the science of reading and how students learn to read.
+Academies was held in the summer of 2017 and consisted of six faceto-face training days and online support for nearly one thousand K-2 teachers and administrators.
+An additional two thousand teachers were trained in the summer of 2018.
+As part of the training, teachers were exposed to screening and assessment tools to assist with early identification of struggling students as well as instructional strategies to use in the classroom that emphasize the science of reading.
 As additional cohorts of K-2 teachers continue to be trained, the R.I.S.E.
-Academy for intermediate grades is being developed to address reading instruction in grades 3-6 and will roll out in the summer of 2018.
-R.I.S.E for grade 3 - 6 is focusing on the research-based work of David Kilpatrick, Mark Seidenberg, Louisa Moats, Mary Dahlgren, Isabel Beck, and Marilyn Adams.
+Academy for intermediate grades expanded to include grades 3-6 in the summer of 2018.
+This scale up of R.I.S.E.
+Academy encompassed 1,500 new 3-6 teacher participants being trained in the science of reading focusing on the research-based work of David Kilpatrick, Mark Seidenberg, Louisa Moats, Mary Dahlgren, Isabel Beck, and Marilyn Adams.